dataserver/MP3_Splitter/README.md

 ```
 Track names are sanitized to ensure they are valid filenames by replacing any invalid characters (e.g., `<>:"/\\|?*`) with underscores.

+## License

+This project is licensed under the `Unlicense`.
+You can freely use, modify, and distribute it.
+For more details, please refer to [The Unlicense](./LICENSE).